“I know your feed is filled with the terrible news coming out. I, however, have gathered you here to talk about my boobs.

 A few weeks ago, I shared with you that I’d ordered the sticky bras we’ve all seen online.
 I think most of us are skeptical about them for obvious reasons but I have some tattoo work coming up that will make it uncomfortable to wear a bra while it heals.
 I decided to offer myself as tribute and be the full-racked girl who found out for all of us ‘do these things actually work?’
-Well, they came in today, probably from China, rendering our confinement from the coronavirus ineffective, but I digress.
+Well, they came in today, probably from China.

 The first thing I noticed was that the ‘skin tone’ was meant for a beautiful Brazilian woman with sun-kissed skin and one of those big beach hats that flop in front of your face no matter what you do.
 This is an issue because I am a shade darker than liquid paper.
 They would most definitely show through my sweaters.
 Think Lilith from Frazier, not Salma Hayek in an Avon book perfume ad.
 Note to company: offer different shades of sticky ta-tas.

 The second thing I noticed was they did indeed look like the illegitimate love child a Peep Marshmallow Bunny made with a Command Hook after the lights went out at the local pharmacy.
 I mean honestly, who am I to judge their love?
 I trudged on.